Table of Contents

 The Genesis of an Alternative

 The Peters Projection was introduced by German historian and cartographer Arno Peters in 1974.
-Peters was not a trained cartographer, but he was deeply concerned with the ideological biases embedded in conventional world maps.
-He argued that the Mercator projection, created in 1569 for nautical navigation, had become the default mental image of the world through its widespread use in classrooms, atlases, and media.
-However, Mercator drastically enlarges areas near the poles — making Europe, North America, and Russia appear much larger relative to equatorial regions.
-Peters saw this as a perpetuation of colonial and Eurocentric worldview, where the Global North seemed dominant in both size and centrality.
+Peters was not formally trained in cartography but was deeply concerned about the ideological biases embedded in conventional world maps.
+He argued that the Mercator projection, created in 1569 by Gerardus Mercator primarily for nautical navigation, had become the default mental image of the world through widespread use in classrooms, atlases, and media.
+However, the Mercator projection drastically enlarges areas near the poles — making Europe, North America, and Russia appear much larger relative to equatorial regions.
+Peters saw this distortion as a perpetuation of colonial and Eurocentric worldviews, where the Global North seemed dominant both in size and centrality.

 To counter this, Peters developed a cylindrical equal-area projection.
 In an equal-area map, every region is depicted in true proportion to its actual surface area on the globe.
 If one continent occupies 30% of the Earth’s land area, it occupies exactly 30% of the map’s land area.
 This mathematical property is the defining feature of the Peters Projection.
 Peters presented his map to the public in 1974, and it quickly gained attention from development organizations, churches, and schools seeking a more just representation of the world.